ostracod/wheatsystem-c/README.md

 ## Build System

-The `./fake.js` script reads `./platformDefinitions.json` to determine available target platforms.
+The `./fake.js` script reads `./platformDefinitions.json` to determine available target platforms and configurations.
 To display all target platforms:

 ```
 node ./fake.js list